alibabacloud-automation/terraform-alicloud-vpc-ecs-rds-slb-redis/README-CN.md

-Terraform module which Disaster recovery migration and drill across availability areas in the same city on Alibaba Cloud
+Terraform module which disaster recovery migration and drill across availability areas in the same city on Alibaba Cloud

 terraform-alicloud-vpc-ecs-rds-slb-redis
 ---